-Eating This Tropical Fruit Lowers Your Blood Pressure
+Eating This Tropical Fruit might Lower Your Blood Pressure

 Most fruits and vegetables supply fiber to your diet.
 Mangoes are no different and provide 2.6 g of dietary fiber in a 1 cup serving.
 Dietary Fiber helps foster proper digestion and prevent constipation.
 Fiber has more far-reaching benefits, as well.
 A diet high in fiber can lessen your chances of developing heart disease, Type 2 diabetes, and diverticular disease.
 The Institute of Medicine recommends that women consume at least 25 grams of fiber a day and men consume at least 38 grams.
 One cup of mango can help you reach that total.